PCOS: From symptoms to self-advocacy. Get the handbook

 • or an underlying disease.

-While occasional anovulatory cycles are normal, experiencing it chronically can prevent pregnancy.
+While occasional anovulatory cycles are normal, experiencing them chronically can prevent pregnancy.

 Periods and Fertility